Key Takeaways:

 Executive presence isn’t just about how others perceive you.
 It starts with how you perceive yourself.
 If you don’t believe in yourself and your abilities, that self-doubt will be apparent, no matter what you look like or what clothes you’re wearing.
 Therefore, before you look outward, look inward.

 Work on developing your self-confidence by challenging yourself to try new things, learn new skills, take on uncomfortable tasks you previously would shy away from.
-The more you push yourself out of your comfort zone, the more your confidence will grow naturally.
+The more you push yourself outside of your comfort zone, the more your confidence will grow naturally.

 - Become Acutely Self-Aware.